 In relation to children, the University Health and Safety Policy states:

 - The University recognises its extended duty for ensuring the well-being and safety of children and young people when on University premises or property, or when participating in University-led activities.
 This extended duty must be taken into account by every person who is involved to any extent with the supervision or control of children and young persons and when conducting Risk Assessments.

-- Each College or Professional Service allowing or inviting children onto its premises or to participate in activates, is required to ensure a suitable and sufficient Risk Assessment has been produced and adequate controls put in place.
+- Each College or Professional Service allowing or inviting children onto its premises or to participate in activities, is required to ensure a suitable and sufficient Risk Assessment has been produced and adequate controls put in place.

 - The Property & Campus Services Department is required to consider risks to children in all proposals, designs, developments and maintenance of buildings and external areas; producing Risk Assessments as appropriate to the risks.